rlalpert/invoker/README.md

 Dota themed bot for my friends Discord.

 # to do
+* let you get friends matches with mentions
 * get turbo games
 * Invoker practice game
   - Invoker announces spell